costassarris/CV/CV.md

 - Makers Academy was all about using the tools, techniques and technologies we learnt to solve problems both individually, in pairs and in groups.
 - Poker demanded my full attention and ability to solve problems on the spot, quickly and effectively under pressure.
 - Starting a business required me to always be creative in coming up with solutions to the endless stream of problems.
-One example is offering a student halls free advertising space in exchange for free distribution of our student publication.
+One example is offering student halls free advertising space in exchange for free distribution of our student publication.
 - When tutoring I found ways to engage students by creating personalised lessons they found fun and interesting.

 ## Education